= "11.txt.utf-8"

 file.close()

-File objects are limited by the operating system, so that’s one reason for closing them.
-If we don’t do it Python will try to do it for us after the variable that holds the file object goes out of scope, but it’s better if we do it by ourselves.
+The number of file objects that we can open are limited by the operating system, so that’s one reason for closing them.
+If we don’t do it, Python will try to close them for us after the variable that holds the file object goes out of scope, but it’s better if we do it by ourselves.

 Even better, we could use the with statement. with will take care of closing the file after finishing the with block, even in the event of an exception ocurring within the block.